patternfly/pf-codemods/packages/eslint-plugin-pf-codemods/src/rules/v6/emptyStateHeaderMoveIntoEmptyState/emptyStateHeader-move-into-emptyState.md

 EmptyStateHeader and EmptyStateIcon are now rendered internally within EmptyState and should only be customized using props.
 Content passed to the `icon` prop on EmptyState will also be wrapped by EmptyStateIcon automatically.

-Additionally, the `titleText` prop is now required on EmptyState.

 #### Examples

 In: